 For the British and many other northern Europeans, Benidorm is a popular holiday destination known for its temperate climate, sandy beaches and warm waters – or simply the British sitcom they’ve seen on TV about guests at a Spanish resort.
 For the Spanish, it’s a place they visit to get away despite all the drunken tourists because someone in the family has a house there that they bought decades ago.
 In fact, many Basques came to Benidorm years ago and have second houses there due to a bad economy bringing with them typical Basque foods that you’ll now find all over the city.
 For North Americans, Benidorm is mostly unknown bringing nothing to mind, though it is akin to Cancun or Cabo in Mexico.

-Benidorm started as a small fishing village just south of Alicante along the Mediterranean border of Spain and slowly with its discovery by the rest of Europe, it became a popular resort destination and now boasts the most skyscrapers per capita in not only all of Europe but the world.
+Benidorm is located in the Valencia region of Spain and started as a small fishing village just south of Alicante.
+It's found along the Mediterranean and slowly with its discovery by the rest of Europe, it became a popular resort destination and now boasts the most skyscrapers per capita in not only all of Europe but the world.
 With its growing popularity among tourists came plenty of fun activities to try, lots of great restaurants and an energetic nightlife.

 Benidorm may be an easy place to write off considering its reputation of being the affordable party spot for drunken tourists, but there’s a whole other side to discover once you look past the round belly of the old, debaucherous visitor.
 Wineries, snorkeling in clear water, day trips to cute towns, delicious tapas, photo-worthy views and just plain fun are just a few things that await you in Costa Blanca.
 If you avoid the overrun beachfront bars and all-inclusive hotels, it’s possible to find some enjoyable and more authentic experiences in Benidorm – you just have to know where to look.